-If more nutrient-dense diets improve health, hospitals and insurance companies alike are hoping to show a return on investment in the health care industry.
-Healthier eating should lead to a reduction in ER visits, hospital re-admissions, and medications.
+If more nutrient-dense diets improve health, hospitals and insurance companies alike are hoping to show a positive return on investment in the health care industry because healthier eating should lead to a reduction in ER visits, hospital re-admissions, and medications.

 ProMedica’s Food Pharmacy in Toledo, Ohio allows patients to fill a prescription for food just as they would for medications at a pharmacy.
 The Food Pharmacy is stocked with food that is selected by experts to positively impact the patient’s health.
 ProMedica also opened Market on the Green, a full-service grocery store in a designated food desert that lacked easy access to healthy foods.
 The store offers nutrition education and is staffed by a job training program.